-Insured Credit Product: If you have an insured credit product (e.g., a mortgage or line of credit) with us, we may share Personal Information about you, including credit information, to mortgage default insurers for any purpose related to mortgage insurance.
+Insured Credit Products: If you have an insured credit product (e.g., a mortgage or line of credit) with us, we may share Personal Information about you, including credit information, to mortgage default insurers for any purpose related to mortgage insurance.
 Information retained by Canada Mortgage Housing Corporation will be subject to federal access to information and privacy legislation.

-Defaults: If the credit facility you have with us or you have guaranteed is in default or if you have an unauthorized overdraft in a bank account with us, we may release your Personal Information to collection agencies, the originating broker or any subsequent mortgagee, or other third parties as necessary for the purposes of assisting in collecting the debt.
+Defaults: If the credit facility you have with us or you have guaranteed is in default or if you have an unauthorized overdraft in a bank account with us, we may release your Personal Information to collection agencies, the originating broker or any subsequent mortgagee, or other third parties, where applicable and as necessary for the purposes of assisting in collecting the debt.
 We will limit the amount and type of Personal Information disclosed to that which is necessary to facilitate the collection of the arrears.

 We will not refuse you any of our products or services on the basis of any personal health information you have provided to us, a service provider, partner or third party.

-Communications: We may monitor and/or record any communications between you and our representatives (e.g., telephone discussions, email conversations, online chats) for accuracy, service quality, training and security purposes, our mutual protection to prevent or detect fraud, and to enhance our customer service.
+Communications: We may collect information by monitoring and/or recording any communications between you and our representatives (e.g., telephone discussions, email conversations, online chats) for accuracy, service quality, training and security purposes, our mutual protection to prevent or detect fraud, and to enhance our customer service.

 We may communicate with you through various channels including telephone, computer, mail or mobile applications or by other electronic means, using the contact information you have provided.